SantiagoBerna/BlogPostStreamingAssets/index.md

 ### Part 5 Unloading and freeing resources

-Freeing a specific resource is as easy as accessing the associated entry, resetting the resource reference back to `nullptr` and setting it's state back to ``UNLOADED``.
+Freeing a specific resource is as easy as accessing the associated entry, resetting the resource reference back to `nullptr` and setting its state back to ``UNLOADED``.

 I also added slightly more advanced functionality like unloading a resource if it was not used within a time frame or if there are no existing handles, which are very trivial to implement using a timer or shared pointer reference counts, respectively.